 IMF LOANS On 30 April 2014, after the Revolution of Dignity, in order to support the new government the International Monetary Fund approved a new stand-by loan (SBA) for Ukraine amounting USD 16.5 bn.
 Under this program, Ukraine received two tranches amounting USD 3.2 bn on 7 May 2014, and USD 1.3 bn on 29 August 2014.
 On 11 March 2015, the IMF replaces the above standby program with the new four-year program “Extended Fund Facility” (EFF).
 The first tranche within EFF program amounting USD 5 bn was granted to Ukraine immediately upon approval of the program on 11 March 2015.
 The second tranche of USD 1.7 bn was approved by the Executive Board of the IMF on 31 July 2015.
 The third tranche of USD 1 bn was approved on 14 September 2016.
-The latest tranche of USD 1 bn was approved on 3 April 2017.
+On 9 June 2020, IMF approved new SBA amounting USD 5 bn.
 Both SBA and EFF required s Ukraine to implement comprehensive reforms in banking, budgeting, and anti-corruption spheres.
 All the tranches are preconditioned with a number of requirements set up in the respective memorandums of understanding between Ukraine and the IMF.

 The IMF pays special attention to fulfilment of anti-corruption conditionalities, which are crucial to receive next tranches.